Martha Wilmot: Time in Russia

 Wilmot began her four-month journey to Russia in 1803, travelling to the country estate of the princess, Troitskoe.
 While there, she took part in court life and became the princess' close confidante.
 While touring with the princess, Wilmot met Aleksei Orlov, and in her honour he ordered his regiment to stage a fake battle.
 She kept a diary and wrote letters home to Ireland frequently.
 She also encouraged the princess to write an autobiographical memoir, which Dashkova dedicated to Wilmot as her "young friend" and gave her permission to publish the manuscript.
 Wilmot's sister, Katherine, arrived in Troitskoe in 1805 to bring her sister home, but she stayed there as a guest for another two years.
 Between frequent trips to Moscow, Wilmot transcribed a copy of the princess' memoirs, with her sister translating them from the original French.
-Her sister left Russia in 1807 with the memoirs transcript when the Wilmots learnt they were under threat from Madame Shcherbenin, the estranged daughter of the princess, who was suspicious of their intentions.
+Her sister left Russia in 1807 with the memoirs transcript after the Wilmots learned they were under threat from Madame Shcherbenin, an estranged woman who bore illegitimate children by Dashkova's son, who predeceased her, and who was suspicious of their intentions.

 In 1808, Wilmot left Russia when hostilities broke out between England and Russia, despite objections from the princess who gave her a number of gifts including a watch owned by Peter the Great and a fan owned by Empress Catherine.
 While leaving St Petersburg, Wilmot was stopped and detained by customs officials who believed her to be in possession of secret documents.
 Fearing for her safety, she burnt the original manuscript of Dashkova's memoirs, and some of the princess' correspondence with Catherine II.
 On 26 October 1808, she sailed on the Maria, but this ship was wrecked leaving Wilmot to spend 8 days on the island of Stamieux, near Hamina, Finland.
 The passengers and crew then had to wait out a storm for three weeks on Aspo island.
 She reached Harwich, England on 26 December 1808, and Cork by 1809.